Purchase of apartments on foreign markets

 Short-term rental:

-• Summer: Focus on beach tourists in a coastal city
+- Summer: Focus on beach tourists in the coastal city

 Long-term rental: Stable income all year round, popular with expats, international students, and remote workers.